 Revenue from vehicle fares, including reservation fees, passenger fares and fuel surcharges (rebates), is recognized when transportation is provided.
 Revenue from fares represents a single performance obligation to which the entire transaction price is allocated.
-Payments for fares sold in advance of providing transportation are included in the statement of financial position as contract liabilities.
+Prepayments for fares received in advance of providing transportation are included in the statement of financial position as contract liabilities until such time as the performance obligation is satisfied.